Atlantic Puffin with sandeels, taken by Steve Garvie.

-(European) Storm Petrel, Red-necked Phalarope (third week of May to late July), Great Skua (‘Bonxie’), Arctic Skua (‘Skooty Aalin’), (Atlantic) Puffin (known as 'Tammie Nories’ locally), Black Guillemot (‘Tystie’) and ‘real’ Rock Dove.
+European Storm-petrel, Red-necked Phalarope (third week of May to late July), Great Skua, Arctic Skua, (Atlantic) Puffin, Black Guillemot and ‘real’ Rock Dove.
 Also a chance of King Eider and Spotted Crake.

 Rare birds turn up regularly during the spring (usually to mid-June at least) and have included Black-browed Albatross (at Hermaness every summer 1972-1995 except 1988-89), Caspian Plover, Pallas’s Sandgrouse, White-throated Needletail, Ruppell’s Warbler and Common Yellowthroat.
 It is not surprising then that the Shetland list of birds is over 430.
 For all the latest news on birds and mammals, including Killer Whales, see Nature in Shetland.

 (Eurasian) Otter, Harbour Porpoise, Common and Grey Seals, and Arctic Hare.
 Also a chance of Humpback, Killer and Minke Whales, and Risso’s, White-beaked and White-sided Dolphins.